 Accurate, trusted, and comprehensive.
 Big results, Zero Hassle.

 Public records have been kept on file since the days of Ancient Babylon.
 The method of filing was on clay tablets and the ancients kept track of births, deaths and taxes.
 The Middle Ages saw the dawning of the census to keep track of Earth’s burgeoning population and since that time, we’ve had some form of keeping information in a somewhat central location.
 Not everyone had access to public records until the Freedom of Information Act was passed during the 1960s.
 This law allows the public to search through certain records files by states.
 Now, you may request a public record such as a birth, death, marriage or divorce certificate from a state and a small fee is usually charged for the service.

 Even though the Freedom of Information Act opened some records to the public, some states enacted privacy laws which restrict the data that you can access.
 While the state may not always be able to provide you with the completeness of the record you need, there are private, online search sites that may be able to provide you with a more accurate and timely record.
-Archival data may help you gather information for a family tree, make a decision about whether or not to allow someone in your life or make employment decisions about a person.
+Archival data may help you gather information for a family tree, make a decision about whether or not to allow someone in your life or make crucial decisions in your life.
 Public records can provide much of the information you need to make an educated decision.

 A private, Internet search for public record information is also much faster than most state-based searches.
 You’ll usually receive a report within minutes after submitting a small amount of information about the public record you need.
 The report will be sent to your private email address and you can review it in the privacy of your home or office.
 The incredibly powerful search engines and databases are designed for optimal searches and when you receive the report, you can depend on the accuracy of the information.
 These search sites usually have the capability of cross-referencing other states, so if a person’s name you submit shows up in another state, it will be included in the report.